bossjones/boss-bot/.ai/prd.md

 ## Intro

 Boss-Bot is a Discord bot designed to enhance server productivity by providing robust media download capabilities and future RAG (Retrieval-Augmented Generation) features.
-The initial MVP focuses on reliable media downloading from popular platforms like Twitter and Reddit, with a strong foundation for future AI-powered features.
+The initial MVP focuses on reliable media downloads from popular platforms like Twitter and Reddit, with a strong foundation for future AI-powered features.
 The bot emphasizes test-driven development, clean code practices, and modular design to ensure maintainability and extensibility.

 ## Goals